visualfc/gop/demo/mixgo/README.md

 p "world"
 ```

-You can see that Go calls a XGo function named `sayMix`, and XGo calls a Go function named `p`.
+You can see that Go calls an XGo function named `sayMix`, and XGo calls a Go function named `p`.
 As you are used to in Go programming, this kind of circular reference is allowed.

 Run `xgo run .` to see the output of this example: